microsoft/fabric-racing-sim/README.md

 - **Microsoft Fabric Showcase**: Explore the full potential of Microsoft's unified analytics platform
 - **Instant Insights**: Make data-driven decisions to improve your racing performance in real-time

-## ✨ Key Features
+## ✨ How the Solution is Built

 ### 📡 Real-time Data Ingestion

-**UDP Network Listener**: High-performance client that captures telemetry data from Forza Motorsport, enrichies it and sends it to Microsoft Fabric
+**UDP Network Listener**: High-performance client that captures telemetry data from Forza Motorsport, enriches it and sends it to Microsoft Fabric for

 ### 🔄 Intelligent Data Processing
 - **Forza Data Parser**: Sophisticated parsing engine that understands Forza's telemetry format